rbrunet/memory/README.md

 # memory
-A Kafka Streams example on how to process messages
+A Spring Boot Kafka Streams example on how to calculate WindowedTime average on a stream and store it in a KTable store.